 The College of Engineering is committed to helping our faculty increase and diversify the sources of their research funding.
 We offer the following research development support programs:

 1.)
-Exploratory Research Program – Applications will be accepted three times a year: July 15, November 15, and April 1 for the project start date to coincide with the next semester boundary.
-Application instructions, including fillable cover page and budget justification, are available here.
+Exploratory Research Program – Applications will be accepted two times a year: March 15 and September 15 for the project start date to coincide with the next semester boundary.
+Application instructions, including fillable cover page are available by clicking the links.
 An Excel budget template for these projects is available here.

 2.)
 Pursuit Development Funds – This program is focused on providing the resources needed to write compelling proposals.
 Opportunities for multi-investigator teams, new research directions, or large proposals are more likely to need the support provided by this program.
 Application deadline is the first business day of every month.